w3f/polkadot-wiki/docs/learn-bridges.md

 The bridge is a combination of two smart contracts, one deployed on each chain, that allow for cross-chain transfers of value.
 As an example of usage, the initial Parity Bridge proof of concept connects two Ethereum chains, `main` and `side`.
-Ether deposited into the contract on `main` generate a balance denominated in ERC-20 tokens on `side`.
+Ether deposited into the contract on `main` generates a balance denominated in ERC-20 tokens on `side`.
 Conversely, ERC-20 tokens deposited back into the contract on `side` can free up Ether on `main`.